The bordism version of the h-principle: Introduction

-We propose a general setting for the b-principle, and show that the b-principle phenomenon occurs for a fairly arbitrary (open stable) differential relation $\mathcal{R}$ imposed on smooth maps, and therefore the machinery of stable homotopy theory can be applied to perform explicit computations and find new invariants of solutions of the differential relation $\mathcal R$.
+We propose a general setting for the b-principle, and show that the b-principle phenomenon occurs for a fairly arbitrary (open stable) differential relation $\mathcal{R}$ imposed on smooth maps, and therefore the machinery of stable homotopy theory can be applied to find invariants of solutions of the differential relation $\mathcal R$.
+Systematic explicit computations will be carried out in subsequent papers, e.g., see \cite{Sa2}.